RakhithJK/dbeaver-dbeaver-wiki/Change-current-user-password.md

 ![](images/ug/Change-User-Password-Dialog.png)

-5. Confirm the password change in the current connection settings so that it is saved in the settings for future connections.
+5. Confirm the password changing to keep the new password for further connections.
 (This dialog will not appear if the entered password was incorrect).

 ![](images/ug/Change-User-Password-Save-Settings.png)